CLaughter/liri-node-app/README.md

 BandsInTown utilizes moment.js for time and date reference.

-All data is formated to return and display in the log.txt as well as the console.
+All data is formated to return and display in the log.txt, concert.txt and movies.txt as well as the console.

 A Help command provides user guidance.